Wairioko/FDA-Recall-Alert/README.md

 3. Product Scanner

-Incorporates a barcode/QR code scanner to quickly check if a product is on the FDA recall list Provides instant results, allowing users to make informed decisions while shopping
+Incorporates text scanner to quickly check if a product is on the FDA recall list Provides instant results, allowing users to make informed decisions while shopping

 4. Automated Background Checks